Skip to main content

 In this case, designate a lead applicant and provide the information requested in the executive summary for that organization or partner.
 Use the narrative prompts to explain your collaborative approach.

-NCSL provided an optional Word document template for documenting goals and objectives with the grant application.
+NCSL provided an optional Microsoft Word template for documenting goals and objectives with the grant application.
 If you have registered as an applicant and did not receive the template, contact crdg-info@ncsl.org to request a copy.

-NCSL provided a required Word document template to summarize the proposed budget items with the grant application.
+NCSL provided a required Microsoft Word template to summarize the proposed budget items with the grant application.
 If you have registered as an applicant and did not receive the template, contact crdg-info@ncsl.org to request a copy.

-Proposals should also include a brief narrative for each budget category in which funds are requested, including a justification for expenses and if needed, further explanation of how costs were calculated.
+• Proposals should also include a brief narrative for each budget category in which funds are requested, including a justification for expenses and, if needed, further explanation of how costs were calculated.
 More details are available in the grant application.

 Loading